 Grouse-friendly fences.
 Science shows that fence markers can help greater sage-grouse avoid deadly strikes with wire fences.
 Check out other fencing recommendations from USDA's National Resources Conservation Service.

 Stop the spread of invasive species.
 Brush off your clothes to prevent the spread of invasive grasses.
 The seeds of these plants can hitch a ride and then get introduced to new areas, threatening native plants, wildlife, local communities, the economy, and human health and safety.

-Visit a national wildlife refuge.and other public lands.
+Learn more about national wildlife refuge and other public lands.
 Learn more about sagebrush country by visiting to experience this unique western habitat for yourself!
-Find your nearest
+Find your nearest national wildlife refuge.

 Volunteer on public lands.
 Discover volunteer opportunities across America, including at nearby national wildlife refuges.
 Volunteer.gov is your go-to resource for volunteer openings on federal public lands.

 Buy a federal Duck Stamp.
 Put your stamp on conservation by purchasing a federal Duck Stamp.
 Ninety-eight cents of every dollar go directly into the Migratory Bird Conservation Fund to purchase or lease wetlands and wildlife habitat for inclusion in the National Wildlife Refuge System.

 Join the conversation.
 Spread the word about sage-grouse lekking and the importance of sagebrush conservation on social media by following and using #SagebrushCountry and #350species.

 Witness the Timeless Strut: Live Lek Cam Each Spring

 Have you ever seen a greater sage-grouse strut?
 Now you can, from the comfort of your own nest!
 Simply search “greater sage grouse lek cam” online to find live or recorded footage.